180101 Cholsey 12 November 2007

 180110 Challow 12 October 2006

-180110 passes the site of Shrivenham station on 12 October 2006 with the 09:39 Cheltenham to Paddington First Great Western service.
+180110 passes the site of Challow station on 12 October 2006 with the 09:39 Cheltenham to Paddington First Great Western service.
 Although the industrial estate in the background occupies the site of the former yard, most other traces of the station were removing with the installation of the relief lines here in the mid 1990s.

 180110 Honeybourne 1 November 2006